 Each square is 1 byte (8 bits).
-The contents of each square is the 8 bit value which represents a pair of hexadecimal numeric characters in the key identifier string.
+Each square contains the 8 bit value which represents a pair of hexadecimal numeric characters in the key identifier string.

 Every 8th byte of KAD is shaded.

 The KAD was populated by converting the rightmost 80 characters (40 character pairs) of the identifier string into bytes of authenticated KAD.
 The unauthenticated KAD is not used because all of the data fits within authenticated KAD.